olepagedumontabg/ORCA/replit.md

 ### Python Packages
 - Flask 3.1.0+ for web framework
 - Pandas 2.2.3+ for data processing
+- SQLAlchemy 2.0+ for database ORM
+- psycopg2-binary for PostgreSQL connectivity
 - Gunicorn 23.0.0+ for production deployment
 - SendGrid 6.12.0+ for email notifications
 - Schedule 1.2.2+ for automated tasks